civican/legisinfo/42-1/bills/C-86/bill_text.md

 ### Section 3.1

-For the purposes of this Act, the Governor in Council may make regulations defining the expression "official development assistance", **in which case, the Governor in Council must take into account, among other things, the most recent definition of "official development assistance" formulated by the Development Assistance Committee of the Organisation for Economic Co-operation and Development**.
+For the purposes of this Act, the Governor in Council may make regulations defining the expression "official development assistance", in which case, the Governor in Council must take into account, among other things, the most recent definition of "official development assistance" formulated by the Development Assistance Committee of the Organisation for Economic Co-operation and Development.

 ### Section 658